Read on to find out why kite-surfing in Essaouira is one of the best things to do in this Moroccan coastal town, and what to expect.

 What’s the minimum age for kite-surfing?

 This isn’t really a sport for young kids to try as they will be swept away!
 But if you are visiting Essaouira with teens and they want to get active, kitesurfing is definitely an Essaouira activity for them to try.
+Primary aged kids will probably want to try beginner surfing lessons in Essaouira.

 When is the kite-surfing season in Essaouira?